zwsyscall/pacman.sh/docs/journal/journalctl.md

 Kind of interesting, I get the most enjoyment out of walking if I'm listening to music and thinking or writing.
 What I initially pictured was me consuming shows and movies to pass the time, but these mental tasks are probably a better way to pass time whilst walking.
 Something something, feelings.

 Overall I'm actually kind of excited to see how long I can keep my motivation up for, how much better at walking I can get and how much I can lower my bf% by.

+### 9.7.2026

+I survived the `30km`!
+I was very pleased with myself.
+I'm kind of surprised by how little it affected me the next day, I still figured to only walk `10km` the day after, so I wouldn't risk injuring myself.
+I've added a proper (bodyweight) workout routine along with my walking now, because I want to get more toned and I fear just becoming (more) skinnyfat if I walk but don't ensure that my muscle mass doesn't wither away.
+Scary thoughts!
+I've doubled my protein intake which feels surprisingly easy to hit.
+Who knew just eating chicken, eggs and cottage cheese would be high protein *and* low fat.
+I also actually like the food so I'm not complaining.

+I'm still on target to hit the `100km`, originally I was actually on track to hit `20km` a day this week, but I've chosen to *not* do that.
+If I want to get the most out of my exercising, I should avoid walking often `15km` a day, every day.
+According to what I read at least, it pumps up my cortisol which makes burning fat harder, as such, I'm burning more muscle.
+By incorporating the proper workout routine to do every other day, I can ensure that I'm at least maintaining my muscle mass and not burning it.
+I think right now, the game plan is to hit >`20km` on days where I don't do an additional workout routine, then `10km` - `15km` or so on the days that I do.
+This way I'm at least hitting `10km` a day so my cardio is improving and I should technically be maintaining my muscle mass.